Dr-Dream/nats-sandbox/README.md

 ## DISCLAIMER
 > THIS REPO IS DONE JUST FOR FUN TO EASE SETUP MULTICLUSTER NATS ENVIRONMENT.
-> I STRONGLY **NOT** RECOMMEND TO USE ANY OF THIS SCRIPTS AND/OR CONFIGURATIONS IN PRODUCTION DUE PERFORMANCE AND SECURITY ISSUES.
+> I STRONGLY **NOT** RECOMMEND TO USE ANY OF THESE SCRIPTS AND/OR CONFIGURATIONS IN PRODUCTION DUE PERFORMANCE AND SECURITY ISSUES.
 > THIS SCRIPTS AND RESULTS OF IT WORK IS ONLY FOR EDUCATIONAL PURPOSES.
-> BEFORE RUNNING SCRIPTS BE SURE YOU UNDERSTAND WHAT YOU ARE DOING.
+> BEFORE RUNNING SCRIPTS, BE SURE YOU UNDERSTAND WHAT YOU ARE DOING.

 ## Idea

 The goal of this repo is to have some easy utils to install locally multicluster environment to play with NATs Superclusters and Stretched JetStream clusters.
-Also to play with different type of NATs servers.
+Also to play with a different type of NATs servers.

 How what we actually want to do and what tools will be used for this.